 Andrea Bonior Ph.D.

-For more than thirteen years, Dr. Bonior has been best known for "Baggage Check," her weekly mental health column and (now) live chat in the Washington Post Express, unique among advice columns for its plentiful wit and pop culture references.
-Frequently cited in other media, her expertise has most recently appeared on NPR, in the New York Times, on HLN, CNN.com, MSNBC.com, Yahoo!, USA Today, Mic.com, Cosmopolitan, Glamour, Self, Real Simple, Good Housekeeping, Woman's Day and Voice of America.
+Frequently cited in other media, her expertise has most recently appeared on CNN, NPR, The Today Show, in the New York Times, on HLN, CNN.com, MSNBC.com, Yahoo!, USA Today, Mic.com, Cosmopolitan, Glamour, Self, Real Simple, Good Housekeeping, Woman's Day and Voice of America.
 She makes regular television appearances, providing a psychological perspective on current events, lifestyle issues, relationships and pop culture.
 Her first book, The Friendship Fix: The Complete Guide to Choosing, Losing, and Keeping Up With Your Friends debuted in April 2011.
 Her second book, Psychology: Essential Thinkers, Classic Theories, and How They Inform Your World , a Publisher's Weekly best-seller, was released in September 2016.
 In addition to serving on the adjunct faculty of Georgetown University, Dr. Bonior maintains a private practice.
+Follow her on Instagram.